ngxtension/ngxtension-platform/docs/src/content/docs/utilities/Injectors/inject-local-storage.md

   - `stringify`: A custom function to serialize stored data.
 Defaults to `JSON.stringify`.
   - `parse`: A custom function to deserialize stored data.
 Defaults to a function handling JSON parsing with support for `undefined`.
   - `injector`: Optional custom injector for dependency resolution.
+  - `clearOnKeyChange`: If set to true, removes the value stored under the previous key from localStorage when the computed key changes.
+Applies only when a key-computation function is provided.
+Defaults to `true`.

 ### Function: `injectLocalStorage`